crwr45/sql-numerics/Investigations.md

 ```

-However, the following works.
-Here I am inserting a number with 114688 digits before and 16383 digits after the decimal point into a column with no defined precision and scale (note that `114072+16383` gives `131071`; and extra digit failed for some reason).
+However, the following does work.
+Here I am inserting a number with 114688 digits before and 16383 digits after the decimal point into a column with no defined precision and scale (note that `114072+16383` gives `131071`; the full `131071` failed, perhaps to allow for displaying a decimal point?).
 Pardon the slightly ugly functions; nobody wants to see 130k '1's here:
 ```sql
 CREATE TABLE numeric_test (col Numeric);
 INSERT INTO numeric_test VALUES (TO_NUMBER(CONCAT(REPEAT('1', 114688), '.', REPEAT('1', 16383)), CONCAT(REPEAT('9', 114688), '.', REPEAT('9', 16383))));
 INSERT 0 1
 ```
 Therefore, in order to accurately store very large numbers in a PostgreSQL Numeric column you have to leave the precision and scale undefined.
-This seems like an odd decision given that the SQL standard does not define a limit on precision or scale.
+This seems like an odd decision given that the SQL standard does not define a limit on precision or scale, only their relationship.

 Not shown, but inserting a number with exactly `131072` digits before the decimal point AND `16383` digits after it causes an error.
 The *total* number of digits must be less than `131072` which is not clear from the docs.